asyncapi/website/pages/docs/tutorials/kafka/configure-kafka-avro.md

 }
 ```

-In the above snippet, the structure captures the same Avro schema information, but this time it is represented in JSON format and saved into an external file named `userSchema.json`.

-To incorporate this external JSON schema into the AsyncAPI document, you can use the `$ref` property to reference the path to the JSON file.
-This way, your AsyncAPI document will be fully equipped with the Avro Schema provided by the external JSON file.
+To seamlessly incorporate this existing Avro schema into your AsyncAPI document, you can use the `$ref` property to reference the path to the JSON file.
+This way, your AsyncAPI document will incorporate the Avro Schema from the external JSON file, ensuring consistency and interoperability in your Kafka ecosystem.

 ```
 asyncapi: 3.0.0